staabm/staabm.github.io/_posts/2022-06-22-phpstan-baseline-analysis.md

 We try to keep the codebases as clean as possible since we know they will exist for a long time.

 To get an idea about technical debt and complexity within the different projects we analyze our [PHPStan baseline files](https://phpstan.org/user-guide/baseline).
+In a legacy project the PHPStan baseline is a good source to find out about all problems your code might have.
+It contains all errors you did not yet have time to dig into.

 [We have built a small tool](https://github.com/staabm/phpstan-baseline-analysis) which allows us to track different metrics over time.

 ### example report